edthedev/edthedev.github.io/Resume.Edward.Delaporte.md

 - Attended and presented at University of Illinois IT Professional's Forum 2016
 - OWASP Top Ten - Citigal 2017
 - Defensive Programming for C# - Citigal 2017

+#### Community Involvement

+- Hosts free "Learn Programming In Scratch!" class for elementary students at the Urbana Free Library